gaitaldawamneh/jira-clone/README.md

    - validation util is super smart, it has been done with multiple arrow functions.

 ## database learned things:
-   - async func(Promise<void>) does both  await establishDatabaseConnection(), initializeExpress();
-   - initializeExpress(){express,cor,json,urlencoded,}
-   - use(addRespondToResponse())interface of RequestHandler{res.respond=(data):void{res.statur(200).send(data)}}

-   - asynccatch, it is an async that returns the latter that contains the await the given requestHandler (function of RequestHandler interface and return the latter)
-   - routes handles the http requests, by the controllers.
-   - the controllers, are a res,req async functions that awaits the typeorm functions like createEntity{the controllers uses the asynccatch async function too}
-   - the return of the controllers functions are promise<T which is the extend the typeof BaseEntity>
-   - the controllers at the end send the data by res.respond interface({})
-   - typeorm functions take the type of typeorm classes that are extend the BaseEntity and return Promise<InstanceType<T>>
-   - at the end of each typeorm function there is a validateAndSaveEntity function that takes instance as InstanceType<T>
-   - the validateAndSaveEntity gets the validation object be knowing the instance.constructor.name.
-   - then the generateErrors takes either the data instance that is instance of (type of BaseEntitiy) and the Constructor.validations that is taken from the entities typeorm object array
    - implementing the static validations(which is multi arrows functions) under the Entity class
    - using enums for database, (Enums allow a developer to define a set of named constants).
    - many-to-many relations is where A contains multiple instances of B